For Libraries & Educators

 The Tennessee State Library and Archives uses its annual LSTA appropriation to support statewide library initiatives which benefit all types of libraries, such as the Tennessee Electronic Library and AGENT, a statewide library catalog which promotes resource sharing.
 Federal funds also support the development of technology infrastructure in public libraries through grants for hardware and software and through ongoing technology assistance to small and medium-sized public libraries.
 In addition, federal funds are used to supplement public library services to the disadvantaged, e.g. job training centers in libraries, family literacy initiatives, and outreach to senior citizens, and to supplement the ongoing services of the Library for the Blind and Physically Handicapped.

 State Funding: The Tennessee State Library and Archives helps to support local public libraries with a total annual budget of approximately $7.6 million.
-This state funding supports Tennessee’s Regional Library System, a network of twelve regional-based library facilities with personnel who provide materials acquisition and cataloging services, continuing education opportunities, technology assistance, outreach to the underserved, and other valuable assistance to approximately 200 small to medium-sized public libraries throughout the state.
+This state funding supports Tennessee’s Regional Library System, a network of nine regional-based library facilities with personnel who provide materials acquisition and cataloging services, continuing education opportunities, technology assistance, and other valuable assistance to approximately 200 small to medium-sized public libraries throughout the state.
 The four metropolitan libraries in our state (Memphis, Nashville, Chattanooga, and Knoxville) receive direct state aid through annual contracts.
 In addition, the State budget includes funds for matching library construction grant dollars available for public library building projects.